TwoFistedJustice/peyton_place/readme.md

 **Page Family** Evidently they all hate each other just for being alive and related to one another.
 The Page sisters hate Norman and because their father shagged his mother resulting in him.

+**Girls in Trouble** - Everyone is screwing everyone and judging everyone else for it.

 ## Map Notes
 I have the residential streets too far away from maple.
 There should be two N/S streets on either side of maple.
 Depot street definitely runs north and south of elm.
 Probably the others do as well.
 Depot is probably the 1st street east of Maple.

+It's also clear that Metallious's map was in her head or at least not well fleshed out.
+If White River is the nearest place to buy booze, the PP must be not far from it.
+But it can't be near White River and simultaneously only a couple miles bicycling distance from the
+Connecticut River.

-Train station is on North Depot St, two blocks north from Elm.
+**Train station** is on North Depot St, two blocks north from Elm.

-Cumberland Mills is probably near the train station since they will need to load freight.
+**Cumberland Mills** is probably near the train station since they will need to load freight.

-Beech Street is probably east of Maple.
+**Beech Street** is probably east of Maple.
 It is not the most easterly st bc in ch3 Allison is heading west from Road's End and the "next street" is hers, implying a previous st. So probably from West to East the order is Depot, Beech, Maple.
 Allison most likely lives near the end of the first block south of maple.

+**Churches** they are on opposite ends of Elm.
+We know that Depot street is far enough away from the Congregational Church that Makris noticed piano music coming from "as far away as Depot st" (b2c10).
+It was summer so windows would have been open and sound carried.

-The page sisters live on the corner of Elm and Depot, no doubt on the south side.
+The **page sisters** live on the corner of Elm and Depot, no doubt on the south side.

-Hyde's diner is 3 blocks west of Depot street.
+**Hyde's diner** is 3 blocks west of Depot street (from the night Makris arrived in town).
 Which puts Depot St east of Maple.

-Thrifty Corner shop is probably on the west side of Elm because Selena followed Doc Swain home from the shop.
+**Thrifty Corner Shoppe** is probably on the west side of Elm because Selena followed Doc Swain home from the shop.
 Which implies that it lay between his house on West Chestnut and either the hospital or PP times.
+We KNOW from B2Ch10 that Makris had to cross Maple to get to Thrifty Corner from the parsonage.
+So it's on the opposite end of Elm from the Congregtional church.

-**hospital** located a mile off of Elm on Route 406, a 3 laned highway to white river
+**hospital** located a mile off of Elm on Route 406, a 3 laned highway to white river.
+Also located one mile from a bend in the
+Conneticut river, which puts it the OTHER direction...

 **Carter house** - two blocks north of schools on Maple

+**Meadow Pond**: where all the kids go swimming.
+Close to PP

+**Sandy Beach** small beachlet at a bend in the Connecticut River where Allison and Norman go.